NickBland/3813ICT-assignment-2/README.md

 For authentication, JWT will be used.
 JWT is the standard for authentication and authorisation in APIs, allowing for a secure way to transmit this data over open channels.

-In phase 2, sockets will need to be used for real-time data transmission, and MongoDB for data storage and connectivity.
+For Phase 2, MongoDB is used for database connections and Socket.IO is used for real-time socket communication.
+Tests are handled using Chai + Mocha on the backend and Cyprus on the frontend.

 ### 5.2 - Functions